wmhilton-stoplight/platform-docs/c.troubleshooting.md

 Things may work outside of these browsers and these versions, but there might be unexpected problems as we won't be testing those environments.

-If something is not working in a version listed here (or newer) please [contact support](mailto:support@stoplight.io).

 ## What languages are supported?

 Today Stoplight is only available in the English language.
 While it is possible to host your own content in Stoplight that is not English, you may experience minor errors and other discrepancies when using non-Latin letters or scripts (ie, Cyrillic-based characters).
 For example, only the Latin alphabet is supported in Stoplight's search functionality.

-For any questions or concerns, please [contact Stoplight Support](mailto:support@stoplight.io).